Widow of Beau Biden takes the stand in Hunter Biden's gun trial, talks about tossing the revolver

 If convicted, Hunter Biden faces up to 25 years in prison, though first-time offenders do not get anywhere near the maximum, and it’s unclear whether the judge would give him time behind bars.

-He's also facing a separate trial in September on charges of failing to pay $1.4 million in taxes.
+He also faces a separate trial in September on charges of failing to pay $1.4 million in taxes.

 The trial is playing out shortly after Donald Trump, the presumptive Republican presidential nominee, was convicted of 34 felonies in New York City.
 The two criminal cases are unrelated, but their proximity underscores how the courts have taken center stage during the 2024 campaign.